Roomify/docs/roomify_accommodations/start/setup_bookings.rst

 Your Roomify for Accommodations site offers several ways to customize how you take bookings.
 Detailed descriptions are here - :ref:`roomify_accommodations_global_booking`.

-The configuration that is of most importance is whether or not you wish to allow instant bookings!
+The most important configuration is whether or not you wish to allow instant bookings!